The increasing importance of return on education in college choice

 The shift in major preferences creates challenges for institutions, which struggle to accommodate surging demand for some programs while looking to fill unused capacity in the arts and humanities.
 Changes in program mix can be extreme, especially for institutions that have grown the enrollment of out-of-state or international students, who disproportionately favor career-oriented degree tracks (e.g., engineering, computer science, and business).

 Long-term trends in employment and economic shifts have prompted students and their families to evaluate the career and salary implications of both institutions and academic programs.
-This shift toward ROI will persist for the foreseeable future, impacting student enrollment preferences.
-As a result, institutions must track post-graduation outcomes and develop marketing strategies to shape perceptions of their ROI in the marketplace for prospective students.
+This shift toward ROE will persist for the foreseeable future, impacting student enrollment preferences.
+As a result, institutions must track post-graduation outcomes and develop marketing strategies to shape perceptions of their ROE in the marketplace for prospective students.

 Next, Check Out